costajob/app-servers/README.md

 The results delivered by GO is consistent, with the lower latency of the pack.

 ### Jetty
-To test Java i used [Jetty 9](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container (faster, and simpler, than Tomcat).
+To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container (faster, and simpler, than Tomcat).

 ##### Bootstrap
 I followed the minimal Hello World [tutorial](http://www.eclipse.org/jetty/documentation/9.2.2.v20140723/advanced-embedding.html) by Eclipse.